maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/BasicGlobalMultiway.png" width="497">

-Now, what happens if we split this graph so that the evolution is non-deterministic, and there are two branches a particle can follow?
+Now, what happens if we split the path in this graph into two different branches?
+In this case, the rules will lead to non-deterministic behavior, multiway choices of substitutions are possible and so, the system explores all possible choices at once.

 ```wl
 In[] := Graph[ResourceFunction["MultiwaySystem"][